teamssquaretech-ai/edge-sem-vision/README.md

 # edge-sem-vision
 Edge AI project for detecting and classifying defects in SEM images, with defect localization, yield calculation, and ONNX deployment.

-# Edge SEM Vision
-Edge AI system for detecting and classifying defects in SEM images using deep learning.

 ## Features
 - SEM image classification
 - Patch-based defect localization